 After five years of rigorous testing of water samples as well as samples of hard-shell clams from Hempstead Harbor, NYS DEC and NYS Department of Health determined that 2,500 acres of the outer portion of the harbor could be reopened for shellfish harvesting year-round.
 June 1, 2011, was the opening day for the recertified shellfish beds.
 For the first time in more than 40 years, commercial and recreational clammers could take shellfish from Hempstead Harbor.

 - Tappen Marina Monitoring Program

-In 2019, in anticipation of the first-ever aquaculture project in Hempstead Harbor, CSHH received a grant from the Nassau County Soil and Water Conservation District (NCSWCD) to monitor water quality in Tappen Beach Park Marina.
-The program supports efforts by the Town of Oyster Bay and Cornell Cooperative Extension to place floating upweller systems (FLUPSYs), which act as nurseries for clams and oysters, in three town parks.
+In 2019, in anticipation of the first-ever aquaculture project in Hempstead Harbor, CSHH received the first of three grants from the Nassau County Soil and Water Conservation District (NCSWCD) to monitor water quality in Tappen Beach Park Marina.
+The program supports efforts by the Town of Oyster Bay to place floating upweller systems (FLUPSYs), which act as nurseries for clams and oysters, in three town parks.
 The clams and oysters ultimately will be used to reseed town waters.
-The monitoring program for Tappen Marina is the first of its kind and will assess water-quality conditions prior to the arrival of seed stock and during the growth of the clams and oysters placed in the FLUPSYs.
+The monitoring program for Tappen Marina is the first of its kind and has been able to assess water-quality conditions within the marina prior to the arrival of seed stock and during the growth of the clams and oysters placed in the FLUPSYs.